TechnologyClassroom/SetupNotes/PXEchain.md

 firewall-cmd --reload
 ```

-The ftp files can be viewed from other computers on the network by going to ftp://192.168.1.15/pub
+The ftp files can be viewed from other computers on the network by going to ftp://192.168.1.15/pub with a web browser.

+- Test client machine should be able to now boot through the WDS server to the GNU/Linux PXE server.